jlochoap/LTGbasic/README.md

 Basic image pages downloader for Libros de Texto Gratuitos (Mexico's free basic education school books)

+## 2021 Important Notice ##

+As expected from the Mexico government, the interests of the money-grubbing book editorials is more important than the education of our children, so the directories structure has been changed, a warning notice added to the site mentioning that the download is illegal and many middle education books reading has been redirected to the books' editorials' own reader apps.
+Hence, this app is now obsolete.
+Thank our government!

 ## Wiki

 ### What are Libros de Texto Gratuitos?